 A. Like allopathic physicians (MD’S), Doctors of Osteopathy (DO’s) educated in the United States are fully trained and licensed to practice the entire range and scope of medicine and surgery.
-Doctors of Osteopathy receive additional education in the principals and practice of osteopathy as part of their basic medical education.
+Doctors of Osteopathy receive additional education in the principles and practice of osteopathy as part of their basic medical education.
 Those doctors who utilize Cranial Osteopathy have many hours of additional training in the various functions of the cranium and primary respiration, and their relationship to all other parts of the body.
-This specialized training allows the osteopathic physician to diagnose and treat disorders and dieses in ways that are unique to the osteopathic profession.
+This specialized training allows the osteopathic physician to diagnose and treat disorders and diseases in ways that are unique to the osteopathic profession.

 Q. Who can benefit from O.M.T?